 Health and safety (H&S) is an integral part of every operation that takes place in the forest.
 SFNZ maintains a H&S Policy Statement and associated management system.
 The Policy is signed by the Managing Director on behalf of the Board and has been communicated to all staff and contractors.
 Health and safety statistics and relevant information is reported monthly to the Leadership Team and quarterly to the Board of Directors.
-The SFNZ H&S Policy can be found on the company website, made available to our contractors through a file sharing site (Box), and is included in Appendix:4 managed through the overarching Policy and 17 Standards which are reviewed every two years.
-There are two key regulatory drivers for improving safety practices and reducing workplace accidents across the industry: The Health and Safety at Work Act 2015 and associated regulations, and the Approved Code of Practice for Safety and Health in Forest Operations (and amendments).
-SFNZ conducts regular auditing and monitoring of its operations to ensure compliance with company requirements, codes of practice, and best practice systems, and legal requirements.
-This includes periodic external reviews of our systems which provide a benchmark for our processes and drives continuous improvement.
+The SFNZ H&S Policy can be found on the company website, made available to our contractors through a file sharing site (Box), and is included in Appendix:4

 SFNZ recognises the expertise of those that work for us and has a management system that establishes the outcomes we require and largely leaves how those outcomes are achieved to those doing the work.
-This is
+This is managed through the overarching Policy and 17 Standards which are reviewed every two years.
+There are two key regulatory drivers for improving safety practices and reducing workplace accidents across the industry: The Health and Safety at Work Act 2015 and associated regulations, and the Approved Code of